Orthogonally spherical objects and spherical fibrations: Preliminaries

 \end{prps} In a similar fashion we also obtain: \begin{prps} Let $X_1$ and $X_2$ be two separated proper schemes of finite type over $k$ and let $E$ be a perfect object of $D(X_1 \times X_2)$.
 Then the adjunction unit $\id_{X1} \rightarrow \Psi_E \Psi^{\mathrm ladj}_E$ is isomorphic to the morphism of Fourier--Mukai transforms induced by the following morphism of objects of $D(X_1 \times X_1)$:

 \end{prps}

-If $X_1$ and $X_2$ are not proper, but the support of $E$ is proper over $X_1$ and $X_2$, one can still apply the above results via compactification, as described in \cite{AnnoLogvinenko-OnTakingTwistsOfFourierMukaiFunctors}, \S2.2.
-If $E$ is actually a pushforward of an object in the derived category of a closed subscheme $D \hookrightarrow X_1 \times X_2$ proper over both $X_1$ and $X_2$, one can also dualize Theorem 3.1 and Corollary 3.5 of \cite{AnnoLogvinenko-OnTakingTwistsOfFourierMukaiFunctors} to obtain an alternative description of morphisms of kernels which induce both adjunction units.
+If $X_1$ and $X_2$ are not proper, but the support of $E$ is proper over $X_1$ and $X_2$, one can still apply the above results via compactification as described in \S3.2 of \cite{AnnoLogvinenko-OnTakingTwistsOfFourierMukaiFunctors}.
+If $E$ is a pushforward of an object in the derived category of a closed subscheme $W \hookrightarrow X_1 \times X_2$ proper over both $X_1$ and $X_2$ one can also dualize Theorems 4.1 and 4.2 of \cite{AnnoLogvinenko-OnTakingTwistsOfFourierMukaiFunctors} to obtain an alternative description of morphisms of kernels which induce both adjunction units.
 We leave this as an exercise for the reader.